Borrowing, renewing and returning

-If you are a current student or member of staff you can borrow the following number of items from our libraries:
+Students and staff can borrow the following number of items from our libraries:

-In addition to the above, if you are a current teaching practice student you can borrow up to 20 items for use in the classroom from the Learning and Teaching collection at the Mary Seacole Library.
+In addition to the above, if you are a current teaching practice student you can borrow up to 20 items for use in the classroom from the Teaching Practice Collection located at our Mary Seacole Library.

 For information about borrowing a laptop please visit our IT Support page.

 How long can I borrow items for?